Ligands are Negative Ions Only: Debunking Common Misconceptions

 It is a common misunderstanding that ligands are always negative ions because some common ligands, such as chloride and cyanide, are negatively charged.
 However, many other ligands, including water, ammonia, and carbon monoxide, are neutral or positively charged.

-See also Is Negative Ions Good for You?
+See also Why Non-Metals Form Negative Ions

 How do ligands interact with metal ions?